aatherton2024/Order-Finals/README.md

 ## Repository Contents
-This repository contains files supporting exam scheduling Sutdent files should be formatted as:
+Student input files should be .txt and formatted as:
 ```
 student-name
 class1